DESCRIPTIVE STATISTICS

 Examples of phenomena that typically exhibit a normal distribution include:

-Height of the Population: The height distribution in a given population usually follows a normal curve, with most individuals having an average height.
+Height of the Population: The height distribution in a given population typically follows a normal distribution, with most individuals having average height.
 The numbers gradually decrease for those who are significantly taller or shorter than average, due to a mix of genetic and environmental factors.

 IQ Scores: The distribution of IQ scores across a population also tends to follow a normal distribution.
-Most individuals' IQs fall within the average range, while fewer people have very high or very low IQs, reflecting various genetic and environmental influences.
+Most individuals' IQs fall within the average range, while fewer have very high or very low IQs, reflecting the influence of genetic and environmental factors.

 Income Distribution: Although not perfectly normal due to various socioeconomic factors, income distribution within a country often resembles a normal curve, with a larger middle class and fewer individuals at the extremes of wealth and poverty.